 - Choose an idea that has already proven to be successful

-- Find methods to personalize it
+- Find ways to personalize it